Subscribe to continue reading

 *Soils differ in how much moisture they can absorb per hour.
 Very dense soil might only be able to absorb one tenth of a gallon per square foot every hour while porous soil can absorb almost a full gallon per square foot.
 Soil absorption per hour is called its “loading rate.”
 The higher the loading rate the smaller the drip field needed.

-Wastewater treatment uses natural biological processes to protect the environment from contaminants in sewage.
+Secondary wastewater treatment uses natural biological processes to protect the environment from contaminants in sewage.

 Wanna know more about wastewater or how we can take care of it for you?